abengtss-max/aksmultiregion/README.md

 ## 3. Create Azure Keyvault
-Lets create an Azure Keyvault to later store our Access key from storage account.
+Lets create an Azure Keyvault for storing our Access key for the storage account that will be created in a later step.

 ```bash
 KEYVAULT_NAME=keyvault$RANDOM
 az keyvault create --name $KEYVAULT_NAME --resource-group $RESOURCE_GROUP_NAME --location "westeurope"
 ```

 ## 4. Configure Terraform Backend State
-By default, Terraform state is stored locally, which isnt secure or ideal. lets create a storage account were we can securely store states and access it centrally.
+By default, Terraform state is stored locally, which is not secure or ideal.
+Instead create a storage account to securely store states and access it centrally.

 Create storage account.